How to Build A Safe Room In An Existing Home

 Step 1: Choose Safe Room Location

-- Try and pick a room that has no existing windows.
-This will help conceal the presence of your new safe room, as well as minimize the potential entry points.
+- Try and pick a room with no existing windows to help conceal your new safe room’s presence and minimize potential entry points.
 If the only suitable room has windows, this still can be solved.
-Our team will guide you to upgrading towards forced entry resistant or bullet resistant windows for the location.
+Our team will guide you to upgrading towards forced entry resistant or bullet-resistant windows for the location.

 - Attempt to camouflage your safe room as much as possible.
-Discretion will reduce potential threats – more so than the amount of steel protecting you, this will eliminate potential threats.
-Some factors to consider are the location of the room – where would a criminal not expect to find a room or closet?
-Others are how to disguise the entry door.
+Discretion will reduce potential threats – more so than the amount of steel protecting you.
+Consider the room’s location – where would a criminal not expect to find a room or closet?
+Some clients go further and disguise their door.

 Step 2: Determine Possible Threats

-All subsequent decisions about how to build and protect your safe room will depend on what threats you wish the room to be protected from.
-Are you primarily looking to protect valuables, people or both?
+All subsequent decisions about building and protecting your safe room will depend on what threats you wish the space to protect you from.
+Are you primarily looking to protect valuables, people, or both?
 Do you expect criminals to use hammers and axes to gain entry, or might you be under attack from handguns or even assault rifles?

 Step 3: Select Panic Room Windows and Walls

-- The room’s walls should be constructed out of materials that can withstand force entry and firearms.
-If you are retrofitting an existing home it may be hard to construct concrete walls.
-Luckily there are great retrofit options.
-Look to use ballistic panels made out of fiber glass panels or Kevlar wall panels instead.
+- Construct the room’s walls out of materials that can withstand force entry and firearms.
+If you are retrofitting an existing home, it may be hard to construct concrete walls.
+This is no problem; there are great retrofit options.
+We offer ballistic panels made out of fiberglass or Kevlar.

-- These panels are relatively easy to install and cost effective.
-Unlike steel they can be cut to fit on site and also don’t interfere with Wifi and cellular signals.
-They also come in a variety of bullet resistant or forced entry resistant protection levels.
+- These panels are relatively easy to install and are cost-effective.
+Unlike steel, contractors can cut them on-site to fit the room’s nuances.
+The material doesn’t interfere with Wifi and cellular signals.
+Panels come in a variety of bulletproof and forced entry resistant levels.

-- Often a room will be selected that does not have windows – such as a closet or basement area – but many of our clients do have windows in their safe room.
-This is particularly the case when a safe room will be built into a bedroom.
+- Often clients select a room without windows – such as a closet or basement area – but many of our clients have windows in their safe room.
+For example, when a panic room doubles as a bedroom or home office, there are usually windows present.